How to Lookup Value from Another Sheet in Excel (3 Easy Methods)

 VLOOKUP Function to Lookup Value From Another Sheet in Excel

-Now we have got the output for Jack.
+• You will now have the sales output for Jack.

-• Then to find the output for Bob just drag down the Fill Handle.
+• To find the output for Bob, just drag down the Fill Handle to the next row.

 Here’s the final output.

-Now we’ll use the INDEX and MATCH functions to lookup value from another sheet.
-The INDEX and MATCH functions are very common alternates of the VLOOKUP function.
-The INDEX function is used to return a value or the reference to a value from within a table or range.
-The MATCH function is used to search for a specified item in a range of cells and then returns the relative position of that item in the range.
-Now let’s find the sales value for Jack using the combination.
+You can also use INDEX and MATCH functions to look up a value from another sheet.
+The INDEX function is used to return a value or a cell range at a provided location in a table.
+The MATCH function is used to search for a specified item in a range of cells and then returns the relative position of that item in the range, so it can be used as an argument for the INDEX function.
+Follow the steps below to find Jack’s sales values from the example.

 Steps: